kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### What is Kamailio?

-:page_with_curl: Kamailio is a SIP server, implementing the specifications from RFC3261.
+📃 Kamailio is a SIP server, implementing the specifications from RFC3261.
 Its root functionality is routing any kind of SIP packets.
 On top of that, many conceptual features are implemented, see more at: